 The Student Teacher and Teacher Associate determine the teaching schedule for the upcoming week.
-The Student Teacher must submit the schedule to the University Consultant no later than Thursday evening for the upcoming week.
+The Student Teacher is required to submit a copy of the schedule to the University Consultant as per the University Consultant's direction for the upcoming week.
 If the schedule changes, the Student Teacher must inform the University Consultant immediately because these schedules are used to plan supervision visits.